Kenneth Alwyn: Promotion of the works of Samuel Coleridge-Taylor

 Alwyn said that his interest in Coleridge-Taylor's work began when his first dance band, 66 Squadron (Croydon) Air Training Corps, played Demande et Réponse in 1942.
 He later discovered that he had been christened at the same church where Coleridge-Taylor had been married and that they had attended the same school and had lived on the same street.
 Alwyn included Demande et Réponse in the first BBC concert to be broadcast from Fairfield Halls, Croydon, in 1962, and other works by Coleridge-Taylor often featured in his programmes as presenter and conductor of Friday Night Is Music Night.
 In 1975, the centenary year of Coleridge-Taylor's birth, Alwyn broadcast from Fairfield Halls the first complete performance of Coleridge-Taylor's The Song of Hiawatha, Op.30 since Sir Malcolm Sargent had conducted the work at the Royal Albert Hall in the 1930s.
 In 1991, Alwyn recorded the entire Song trilogy with Bryn Terfel and the Welsh National Opera.

 In recognition of his long-standing work to bring the work of Coleridge-Taylor to greater prominence, Alwyn was invited in January 2013 to unveil a blue plaque at the composer's home in Croydon as the culmination of a year of events to commemorate the centenary of Coleridge-Taylor's death.

+Personal life and death

+Alwyn married actress Mary Elisabeth Law in 1960.
+They had two daughters.
+He died at his home in West Chiltington on 10 December 2020, at the age of 95.
+His widow, Mary, died on 15 April 2024, at the age of 91.